ggonnella/attrtables/README.md

 # AttrTables

-AttrTables is a library for creating a system for storing, a dynamic set of attributes for entities in a database.
+AttrTables is a library for storing attributes of entities in a database, where the entities are rows and the attributes are columns in an automatically managed set of tables.

 ## Basic concepts